 Lecturer and Director

-She is the former training program director for the Center for Public Policy Dispute Resolution at the University of Texas School of Law where she provided a variety of alternative dispute resolution services including mediation, training, assessment and consultation to governmental agencies, policymakers, and others involved in public disputes.
-In addition, she has served as a visiting faculty member at Hiroshima University where she co-taught an international negotiation course.
+Prior to her work at SMU, she worked as a program director for the Center for Public Policy Dispute Resolution at the University of Texas School of Law.
+She provided a wide range of ADR services including multi-party mediation to governmental agencies, policymakers and others involved in public disputes.
+Through her work at CPPDR, she served as a visiting faculty member at Hiroshima University.

-As a licensed clinical psychologist, she has worked in clinical, teaching, training, supervisory and consulting roles in a wide variety of settings including academic, workplace, private practice, community and health care.
-Over the past 15 years, she has delivered training programs and professional presentations nationally and internationally.
-Her areas of specialization include trauma, crisis management, conflict resolution and cross cultural issues.
+As a licensed clinical psychologist, Dr. Gilmore has worked in clinical, teaching, training, supervisory and consulting roles in a wide variety of settings including academic, workplace, private practice, community and health care.

 She continues to consult and deliver training and professional presentations both nationally and internationally.
 Her areas of specialization include conflict engagement, human rights, communication and cross-cultural issues.

 She is the co-author of the recent book, “The Darkest Hour: Shedding light on the impact of isolation and death row in Texas prisons,” and serves on the board for the Texas After Violence Project.